DiegoFleitas/bookmarklet-collection/justwatch-watchlist-exporter/README.md

 - **Download CSV**: Downloads the SIMKL ready CSV file.

 ## Pre-requisites
-- The JustWatch website must be set to the English language.
+- The JustWatch website must be set to the English language to ensure the most complete and best available data is scraped.

 ## Usage Instructions
 1. **Bookmark the Script**: Save the JavaScript code as a bookmark in your browser.